 “I am committed to creating and sustaining an environment where our students, faculty, and staff can thrive,” said Morgan.
 “In the coming weeks and months, I will be working closely with our campus community to promote a culture of belonging.
 This will be an ongoing process that grows and evolves over time.”

-Morgan will provide expertise, leadership, and collaboration on diversity, equity, and inclusion, within the context of the College’s Christian values, in all areas of campus life and will be integral to fulfilling the College’s commitment to build and retain a diverse student body and workforce.
+Morgan will provide expertise, leadership, and collaboration on diversity, equity, and inclusion, within the context of the University’s Christian values, in all areas of campus life and will be integral to fulfilling the University’s commitment to build and retain a diverse student body and workforce.

-“I have a passion for people, a passion for this work, and a passion for the Bluefield College community,” Morgan expressed.
+“I have a passion for people, a passion for this work, and a passion for the Bluefield University community,” Morgan expressed.
 “I’m excited for this opportunity and ready to get to work!”